smj3085/readme_generator/Develop/README.md

   * [Questions](#questions)

   # Project Description
-  * f
+  * is this working yet?

   # Installation Instructions

   # Usage Guidelines
-  * d
+  * s

   # License
-  * This project is licensed under the MIT
+  * This project is licensed under the GPL 3.0.
+  For further information, visit this link (https://www.gnu.org/licenses/gpl-3.0).

   # Contribution Guidelines
-  * g
+  * s

   # Test Instructions
-  * s
+  * asjhb

   # Questions
-  If you have any questions about the repom contact me directly at s.
+  If you have any questions about the repom contact me directly at hellow@world.
-  You can find more of my work at [g](http://github.com/g).
+  You can find more of my work at [smj3o085](http://github.com/smj3o085).